Kroehler Manufacturing Company: Beginning

-Kroehler Manufacturing Company began as a simple venture between 10 shareholders.
-Two of the men, Fred Long and John Kraushar had been making furniture as a small business, but they wanted to expand.
+Kroehler Manufacturing Company began as a simple venture among 10 shareholders.
+Two of the men, Fred Long and John Kraushar, had been making furniture as a small business, but they wanted to expand.
 They then founded a group of 10 shareholders, and started "Naperville Lounge Company", with a starting capitol of $6,000, on March 9, 1893.
 The company was first headquartered in an old abandoned one-story skating rink.
-Peter E. Kroehler joined the company on April 3, 1893, after one of his old professor's at North Central College asked him to work there, as the professor was a shareholder.
+Peter E. Kroehler joined the company on April 3, 1893, after one of his old professors at North Central College asked him to work there, as the professor was a shareholder.
 Their second year of operations ended with a loss of $1100.
 Peter Kroehler borrowed $500 from his father, and used it to buy out other shareholders.
-In the summer of 1895, a principal shareholder died, which had other investors start to lose faith in the company, Peter Kroehler bought them out at book value.
+When in the summer of 1895, a principal shareholder died, which made other investors start to lose faith in the company, Peter Kroehler bought them out at book value.
 1895 ended with a profit of $600.
-In the summer of 1896, a new group of 4 investors, including Peter Kroehler took over the company.
+In the summer of 1896, a new group of 4 investors, including Peter Kroehler, took over the company.
 In 1896, the company profited $1126.90.
-In July 1897 the company realized the need for a larger factory space, they found it along the C. B. & Q tracks in Naperville, IL.
-A two-story-and-basement frame structure was erected, 30 x 100 feet large.
-By the year 1900, the company reached $7,200 in profit, a year later, it reached $15,000.
+In July 1897 the company realized the need for a larger factory space, and they found it along the C. B. & Q tracks in Naperville, IL.
+A two-story-and-basement frame structure was erected, 30 x 100 feet in size.
+By the year 1900, the company reached $7,200 in profit; a year later, it reached $15,000.
 On April 6, 1903, Peter Kroehler was made president of the company with a $5,000 salary.
 In 1903, Sears Roebuck & Company bought out 50% of the company, with Peter Kroehler owning the other half.
-The day to day operations of the company would be run by Kroehler.
-Peter Kroehler’s brother Benjamin Kroehler moved to Binghamton, NY and oversaw the building and opening of the Binghamton Lounge Co., which was also involved in furniture manufacture.
-That plant opened on April 10, 1907 with 12 employees.
+The day-to-day operations of the company would be run by Kroehler.
+Peter Kroehler’s brother Benjamin Kroehler moved to Binghamton, NY, and oversaw the building and opening of the Binghamton Lounge Co., which was also involved in furniture manufacture.
+That plant opened on April 10, 1907, with 12 employees.
 Despite the different names, the Binghamton plant was operated as the eastern branch of the Illinois firm.
-In 1909, Kroehler invented, and obtained a patent on a form of the Davenport Bed.
+In 1909, Kroehler invented, and obtained a patent on, a form of the Davenport Bed.
 These became immediately popular.
 Kroehler foresaw a large market for the bed, so much so that he decided to get a controlling interest, by outright purchase of companies, if necessary, in as many patents as possible.
 In 1911, a new plant was erected in Kankakee, Illinois, and started operations as the P. E. Kroehler Mfg.
 Co.
 In 1913, The D. T Owen Company, from Cleveland, Ohio, another davenport bed manufacturer, was purchased.
 That same year, the Naperville plant was partly destroyed by the "Easter Cyclone", so a new building was erected in its place.
-Having 4 factories under different names was undesirable.
-So on April 1, 1915 the name "Kroehler Manufacturing Company" was adopted, named after its president.
+Having 4 factories under different names was undesirable, however, so on April 1, 1915, the name "Kroehler Manufacturing Company" was adopted, being named after its president.
 That same year, in 1915, Kroehler bought back Sears' shares in the company, for a price of 1.2 Million dollars.